 <img src="https://certify.alexametrics.com/atrk.gif?account=mZnsn1QolK1052" style="display:none" height="1" width="1" alt="">

-For decades, the construct of diversity has been studied from about every angle.
-Research was initially driven by a need for greater diversity in organizations and institutions to ensure fairness and social justice.
-This continues to be a compelling reason for diversity as individuals in our society need to feel they can pursue happiness and access success regardless of their background, gender, beliefs, ethnicity, race, orientation or handicap.
+For decades, the construct of diversity has been studied from every angle.
+The research was initially driven by a need for greater diversity in organizations and institutions to ensure fairness and social justice.
+This continues to be a compelling reason for diversity since individuals in our society need to feel they can pursue happiness and access success regardless of their background, gender, beliefs, ethnicity, race, orientation, or handicap.
 In addition to social justice, diversity can lead to better decisions and better business results.
-This is especially true in highly dynamic and changing environments in which previous assumptions, orthodoxies and business models are challenged.
-It is worth noting that almost every major innovation that changed the course of an industry, or created a world changing capability, like the internet, was generated by people outside established companies and industries.
+This is especially true in dynamic and changing environments where previous assumptions, orthodoxies, and business models are challenged.
+It is worth noting that almost every major innovation that changed the course of an industry or the world, like the internet, was generated by people outside the established companies and industries.

-This is largely because established companies and organizations of all types embrace one way of thinking and operating, often rejecting new ideas and even people that don’t fit into an established profile.
-This lack of diverse thinking ultimately leads to lack of flexibility and slow response to market conditions.
-From Blockbuster to Zenith, there are endless examples of companies that moved from the top of their industry to the bottom because they did not embrace new ideas and adapt.
+This is largely because established companies and organizations of all types embrace one way of thinking and operating, often rejecting new ideas (and even people) that don’t fit into an established profile.
+This lack of diverse thinking ultimately leads to a lack of flexibility and a slow response to market conditions.
+From Blockbuster to Zenith, there are endless examples of companies that moved from the top of their industry to the bottom because they did not embrace and adapt to new ideas.

 Diversity matters!